Network Q RAC Rally Championship

-Network Q RAC Rally Championship (Note: Rally Championship: International Off-Road Racing in North America) is a rally computer game that is part of the Rally Championship series and a sequel to Network Q RAC Rally (1993).
-The game was released for MS-DOS in 1996.
-It was developed by British studio Magnetic Fields and published by Europress.
-An expansion pack, The X-Miles, was released in 1997.
-It added 10 new tracks and an arcade mode.
-A sequel was also released in 1997, called International Rally Championship.
+Network Q RAC Rally Championship (Note: Rally Championship: International Off-Road Racing in North America, Rallye Racing '97 in Germany) is a rally computer game released for MS-DOS in October 1996.
+It was developed by British studio Magnetic Fields and published by Europress as a sequel to Network Q RAC Rally (1993), the third and final officially licensed game based on the real-life RAC Rally event in Britain.

+An expansion pack, The X-Miles, was released around spring 1997.
+It added 10 new tracks with jumps and tunnels, and an arcade mode.
+The game received a sequel also released in 1997, called International Rally Championship.
+Altogether these are grouped as the Rally Championship series.

+Game principles

+Network Q RAC Rally Championship features 28 stages with various weather conditions.
+It has a refreshed line of vehicles for the player: Subaru Impreza, Ford Escort RS Cosworth, Renault Mégane, Škoda Felicia, Volkswagen Golf 3 and Proton Wira.

 Reception

 GameSpot was positive to the game, commending its graphics, visual car damage, and enhanced multiplayer support.
 PC Zone praised the game and ultimately gave it a "Classic Award".